 How Does Semaglutide Work for Weight Management?

 The success of semaglutide in promoting weight loss can be attributed to its multifaceted mechanism of action.
 By activating GLP-1 receptors in the brain, semaglutide reduces appetite and food cravings, leading to decreased calorie intake.
-Additionally, semaglutide slows down gastric emptying, prolonging the feeling of fullness after meals and reducing the urge to overeat.
+Additionally, semaglutide slows gastric emptying, prolonging the feeling of fullness after meals.

 GLP-1